 Given the moniker “The Storyteller” by the legendary country singer Tex Ritter, Country Music and Nashville Songwriters Hall of Famer Tom T. Hall has typically told stories in songs like the Grammy-winning CMA Single of the Year “Harper Valley PTA,” which allowed Jeannie C. Riley to top both the pop and country singles charts in 1968, and Hall’s own No. 1 country hit “(Old Dogs, Children and) Watermelon Wine,” which Rolling Stone has ranked in its list of 100 greatest country songs.
 His songs are known for their richly detailed narrative structure and keen understanding of real people and their lives, and have brought to country music both thematic sophistication and social consciousness.

-Hall was born May 25, 1936, in Olive Hill, Kentucky, wrote his first song at nine (with mentoring from local musician Clayton Delaney), and played bluegrass in his teens.
-He performed on radio in Morehead, Kentucky, and wrote a jingle for a sponsor and was a DJ prior to serving in the Army in Germany, where he performed on the Armed Forces Radio Network.
+Hall was born May 25, 1936 in Olive Hill, Kentucky, wrote his first song at nine (with mentoring from local musician Clayton Delaney), and played bluegrass in his teens.
+He performed on radio in Morehead, Kentucky, wrote a jingle for a sponsor and was a DJ prior to serving in the Army in Germany, where he performed on the Armed Forces Radio Network.
 Back in the States, he was a DJ in Virginia when a Nashville publisher placed his “D.J. for a Day” with Jimmy C. Newman, who took it Top 10.
 He moved to Nashville in 1964 to pursue a songwriting career, and had his first No. 1 with Johnny Wright’s “Hello Vietnam” in 1965.
 In 1967 he was signed to Mercury Records.